gingerkombucha/sentimentAnalysis/README.md

 In the next output/graph, the polarity of the vent lines are assessed based on three categories: negative, positive, and neutral.
 Here, again, “positive” has the highest rate, followed by negative, and then neutral(middle white).

-The third output just highlights the keywords used in the vent lines based on the levels of the emotions or different sentiments themselves that are highlighted in grey; unknown, joy, anger, sadness, fear, surprise.
-As we can see, in the word cloud of the “joy” section, words like “good” are bigger in text showing their higher usage weight.
-In the “anger” section, words like “problem” and “guns” are highlights.
+The third output just highlights the keywords used in the vent lines based on the levels of the emotions or different sentiments themselves that are highlighted in grey: unknown, joy, anger, sadness, fear, surprise.
+As the output reveals, in the word cloud of the “joy” section, words like “good” are bigger in text showing their higher usage weight.
+In the “anger” section, words like “problem” are highlighted.
 Same is the case with other emotion levels.